-My fee will increase on September 1 to $165 per hour (Carole’s fee will be $140 per hour).
-That is a $15 increase for both of us.
-I have been charging $150 per hour for 5 years or so (and Carole has been assessing a $125 fee for the same period of time).
+My fee is $180 per hour (Carole’s fee is $160 per hour).
 I usually see someone for about 10, 1-hour sessions, so the total is about $1650 over several months.
 That is a lot of money.
 And then you take your car in for a tune-up (actually they don’t tune up anymore – they download computer upgrades) or sign up for a course at Capilano U.

 Here is what I do about fees: